-Most, if not all, graduate programs in psychology require that students have an Honours BA in psychology to be considered for admission.
+Most, if not all, graduate programs in psychology require that students have an Honours Bachelors degree in psychology to be considered for admission.
 Most programs also list some kind of research experience as a requirement and some programs prefer students whose research experience includes a thesis.
 While students completing any of our degree options can gain valuable research experience, only students who are accepted into the 4th year of the research stream (meaning their application to write a thesis was accepted) write a thesis.

 Many students aren’t sure if graduate studies will be necessary to achieve their long-term goals, but until you have ruled out graduate studies, we suggest that you continue with the honours program (provided that you meet the average grade requirements).
 However, you should know that you will receive a lot of research training in the honours research program, and if you are confident that research and graduate studies are not in your future, you might be happier completing either the 4 yr BA with Major or the Honours Comprehensive stream.

 Average Requirements Students must have a 77% average in Psychology to register for third year courses in the honours program.
 Students must have an 80% average in Psychology (and successful in their thesis application) to complete the required thesis in fourth year.
 Students must also maintain a 60% non-major average to graduate with an Honours BA.

 Applying to Write a Thesis Students with an 80% PSYC average at the end of Year 3 can apply to write a thesis.
 Students must meet the minimum average requirements AND must have secured a thesis supervisor to be allowed to continue in 4th year of the research stream and write a thesis.
 Information about finding a thesis supervisor is available here: www.brockpsycsite.com/psyc-4f91-thesis.html